info@climateconnnected.ie

 by Lugh@climateconnected | Dec 13, 2024 | Case Studies

-Discover Coill Chormaic, a standout cooperative forestry project inspired by the legacy of Cormac ó Braonáin, a passionate advocate for nature.
-This initiative brings together family, friends, and neighbors to establish a deciduous forest that promotes biodiversity...
+Discover Coill Chormaic, a cooperative forestry project that was inspired by the life of Cormac ó Braonáin, a passionate campaigner for nature.
+This project brings together family, friends, and neighbors to plant a native Irish forest that supports the joined-up web...

 Tommy: had a sustainablility dream, and went for it.